 Believe it or not, psychoactive drugs are still sensationalized in the news and media by pharmaceutical companies.
 Today, you’ll hear a laundry list of possible “side effects” associated with these, which are actually direct effects of the drugs (if you’re in the US or NZ, just listen to the end of any drug commercial)—but there was once a time when drugs were marketed and glamorized in the media without warning of side effects, possibly because it was a different time then and/or because no long-term studies had ever been done to investigate them.
 As time went on, however, these adverse effects began to show up in the people, who were the metaphorical “guinea pigs,” that had prescribed the medications.
 This is essentially what happened with benzodiazepines.

 Despite modern medicine not knowing exactly how psychiatric drugs worked in the brain, nor did they conduct studies on their long-term effects—including adverse effects—psychoactive pharmaceuticals were heavily marketed directly to both doctors and consumers by the pharmaceutical companies who held their patent.
 Targeted populations and market aim were directed mostly toward women and the elderly.
-Today, we know a little more about the presentation of symptoms labeled in the DSM as ‘mental illness’, and we know a little more about why throwing random chemicals at it can do more harm than good.
+Today, we know a little more about the presentation of symptoms of mental illness and we know a little more about why throwing largely under-studied chemicals at it can do more harm than good.
 Patents for benzodiazepines expired long ago.
 They’re no longer heavily marketed in this way.

 - Sleeping pills (“z-drugs”)

 SENSATIONALIZED AND “CREEPY”